-Technical enabler TRL Cluster 2025 2027 2031 FA6 validates &amp; applies the solution for demonstrator Wayside Elements Infrastructure components and wayside elements for regional railways including signalling, level crossings, switches and track vacancy detection which are energy self- sufficient and/or wireless enabled to reduce costs, cable and power supply and enable remote control or full or partial automation and/or autonomous operation.
-7 8 8/9 Smart Wayside Object Controller (SWOC) Further develop (if needed) the concept of Smart Wayside Object Controller (SWOC) from the Shift2Rail programme and apply it.
-7 8 8/9 Digital platforms for CCS validation &amp; TSI certification in the regional line domain.
+Technical enabler TRL Cluster 2025 2027 2031 FA6 requirements will be submitted to FA2 FA2 will develop the solution FA6 validates & applies the solution for demonstrator Wayside Elements Infrastructure components and wayside elements for regional railways including signalling, level crossings, switches and track vacancy detection which are energy self-sufficient and/or wireless enabled to reduce costs, cable and power supply and enable remote control or full or partial automation and/or autonomous operation.
+4/5 6/7 7 Smart Wayside Object Controller (SWOC) Further develop (if needed) the concept of Smart Wayside Object Controller (SWOC) from the Shift2Rail programme and apply it.
+4/5 5/6 6 Digital platforms for CCS validation & TSI certification in the regional line domain.
 Technology infrastructures available to the actors involved in regional line APIS (Authorization for placing into service) processes will provide integral solutions to speed up related activities and reduce associated costs, with special focus on the application of digital certification in this line typology.
 Inspired on Zero on Site Testing EC strategy these platforms aim bringing to a digital twin a range of CCS tasks in fields like design, testing, inspection, or maintenance tasks and processes, including working conditions traditionally performed on-site at different life cycle phases.
-This will allow advancing potential integration issues at early stages of a project.
-Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
-Link with other FA: All development is done in FA2 6 7 New propulsion train refuelling /recharging station. /6 6/7 7/8
+This will allow advancing potential integration issues at early stages of a project Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
+Link with other FA: All development is done in FA2 4/5 6 7